 Wintercress plants may invade wooded areas near you in early spring.
 It is one of the earliest growing plants.
 If there is a wooded spot in your yard, you may find them growing there.
 You might consider it just a weed and get rid of it early, only to find more returning.
-But there’s so much more to wintercress than weeds – keep reading to learn about eating wintercress greens.
+There’s so much more to wintercress than weeds – keep reading to learn about eating wintercress greens.

 What to Do with Wintercress